 - It is easier to find the central 95% of the data, even when the data are not Normally distributed.

 - Different distributions can be compared more easily.

 In the dialog box for Mountain plot you enter the variables for the two or three techniques you want to compare.

 You can enter variables for two or three laboratory assays.
-In case of three assays, the second and third assay will be compared with the first reference assay.
+If there are three assays, the second and third assay will be compared with the first reference assay.

 You can select an option to include all the data points in the graph.
 This option is very useful to identify outliers.

-After clicking the OK button, or pressing the Enter key, you obtain the following graph:
+After clicking OK you obtain the following graph:

 The mountain plot provides information about the distribution of the differences between methods.

 If two assays are unbiased with respect to each other, the mountain will be centered over zero.
 Long tails in the plot reflect large differences between the methods.